ihsan-sa/Lorentz-Solver/README.md

         - Radius
         - Dipole moment (NOT user defined)

 All objects inherit an Object class.
 They have a methods named:
     - magnetic_field_strength(...)
     - electric_field_strength(...)

+Spaces can also contain other spaces since Spaces also inherit the Object class.

  --- SPACES: